AscendingPassage.com HOME PAGE.

 of stone which you scarcely dare to contemplate.
 One hesitates to

-advance; a feeling comes over you that you are become infinitesimally
+advance.
+A feeling comes over you that you have become infinitesimally

 preternaturally solemn.
 The stars through all the gaps in the fearful